01702 939760 info@meteorwrite.co.uk

 How we get your Personal Information, why we have it and how we use it

-• Financial crime, fraud or uninsured detection agencies, databases and sanctions lists, including the Motor Insurers’ Bureau (MIB) who are the data controller for the Motor Insurance Database (MID), the Claims Underwriting Exchange (CUE), Motor Insurance Anti-Fraud Theft Register (MIAFTA), No Claims Discount Database, MyLicence, Whiplash Reforms Programme, Employers’ Liability Tracing Office (ELTO) and Insurance Fraud Bureau (IFB);
+• Financial crime, fraud or uninsured detection agencies, databases and sanctions lists, including the Motor Insurers’ Bureau (MIB) who are the data controller for the Motor Insurance Database (MID), National Sira (a syndicated fraud prevention database operated by Synectics Solutions Limited), the Claims Underwriting Exchange (CUE), Motor Insurance Anti-Fraud Theft Register (MIAFTA), No Claims Discount Database, MyLicence, Whiplash Reforms Programme, Employers’ Liability Tracing Office (ELTO) and Insurance Fraud Bureau (IFB);

 • Government agencies and regulatory bodies including the police, the courts, the Driver and Vehicle Licensing Agency (DVLA), Driver and Vehicle Agency Northern Ireland (DVA), Driver and Vehicle Standards Agency (DVSA), the Department for Work and Pensions (DWP) and HM Revenue & Customs (HMRC);